divyachn/CS360_Computer_Graphics/ModelRM101/README.md

-The code uses illumination model, shader programming and texture maping t0 model the lecture hall - RM101.
+The code uses illumination model, shader programming and texture maping to model the lecture hall - RM101.

 Run the file:

 $ ./make.sh

+$ ./room

 Camera can move along X,Y,Z direction and about the Y,Z axis